mongodb/mongo-php-library/src/Builder/architecture.md

 package `mongodb/builder` that requires PHP 8.1.
 The implementation being experimental and the API not stable at the moment, the package will be tagged with a `0.x`.
 Once this package is stable, and `mongodb/mongodb` requires PHP 8.1, the code will be merged in the `mongodb/mongodb` and the package `mongodb/builder` will be abandoned.
+Once merged, `mongodb/mongodb` will have a "replace" rule.

 # Operator Definition